usnistgov/800-63-3/sp800-63a/sec4_ial.md

 #### 4.5.1.7.
 Biometric Collection

-The CSP SHALL NOT collect biometrics for any reason.
+The CSP MAY collect biometrics for the purposes of non-repudiation and re-proofing.
+See [Section 5.2.3](#biometric_use) of SP 800-63B for more detail on biometric collection.

 #### 4.5.1.8.
 Security Controls